About Sharon

 >

-December 27, 2025 - Thermal Imaging & Self Guided Ghost Hunt 6p-9p - $59p - Step into Rolling Hills Asylum, internationally famous and known as one of the most haunted asylums in the world.
+May 16, 2026 - 3 Hr Psych Hold Self Guided Ghost Hunt - 7p-10p -$49p+tax Dare to see what waits in the dark.
+Step into Rolling Hills Asylum, internationally famous and known as one of the most haunted asylums in the world.
 Spanning over 60,000 sq ft with a subterranean tunnel, its halls have witnessed tragedy for nearly two centuries.
 Featured on countless paranormal ghost hunting shows, its corridors are filled with shadow figures, disembodied voices, cold spots, and unexplained activity that has left even skeptics shaken.
-Tonight, learn how to a thermal imaging camera is able to expose cold anomalies and unexplained shapes as apposed to naturally occurring cold spots.
-Following the demonstration is a self-guided ghost hunt where you can explore the Morgue, Shadow Hallway, Psych Ward, and more as you attempt to capture paranormal evidence—spirit photos, EVP recordings, video, and personal experiences you’ll never forget.
+During this self-guided ghost hunt, explore the Morgue, Shadow Hallway, Psych Ward, the asylum’s tunnel, and more.
+Explore the haunted halls alone, or for those who want guidance, the experienced Rolling Hills crew will be available to assist in investigating and capturing paranormal evidence—spirit photos, EVP recordings, video, and personal experiences you’ll never forget.
 Come as a skeptic… leave a believer.
 Ticket Info: 18+ with valid ID.
 Ages 14–17 with parent (pre-authorization 2 days ahead).
-Parking: 30 min before | Check-in: 15 min | No late entry.
+Parking: 30 min before scheduled time| Check-in: is promptly 15 min prior to scheduled time | No late entry.
 Bag rules & restrictions apply.
 No outside food/drinks.
 Closed-toe, closed-heel shoes required.
 The facility is NOT heated, dress appropriately.
 Rolling Hills Asylum has a zero tolerance policy regarding drugs and alcohol and has the right to refuse entry if suspected of being under the influence of any substance.
 No refunds.

-December 28, 2025 - Daytime Self Guided Asylum Tour.
-1p-3p - $29p - Step inside Rolling Hills Asylum, where nearly two centuries of history and hauntings converge.
+May 17, 2026 - Self Guided Daytime Asylum - 1p-3p -$29p+tax Step inside Rolling Hills Asylum, where nearly two centuries of history and hauntings converge.
 Once a poorhouse, infirmary, orphanage, and nursing home, it has witnessed more than 1,700 deaths—and countless reports of shadow figures, phantom voices, and unseen footsteps.
 By daylight, wander the asylum’s most storied spaces at your own pace, where history speaks and, at times, whispers, and the past still stirs just beyond the veil.
 Discover the stories of those who lived and worked here through historical plaques and photos displayed throughout, with a touch of the paranormal that has made Rolling Hills famous.
 Step into history… and feel the past come alive.
 Ticket Info: 18+ with valid ID.
 Ages 14–17 with parent (pre-authorization 2 days ahead).
-Parking: 30 min before | Check-in: 15 min | No late entry.
+Parking: 30 min before scheduled time| Check-in: is promptly 15 min prior to scheduled time | No late entry.
 Bag rules & restrictions apply.
 No outside food/drinks.
 Closed-toe, closed-heel shoes required.
 The facility is NOT heated, dress appropriately.
 Rolling Hills Asylum has a zero tolerance policy regarding drugs and alcohol and has the right to refuse entry if suspected of being under the influence of any substance.
 No refunds.